sowmiyadr/git-demo/README.txt

 #Demo Repository

-This is the first file in teh git repository.
+This is the first file in the git repository.

+#Adding new file

+This is the second line.